 - the results are exceptionally significant in the research field

-- the articles in a compound thesis have been published in international scientific series of high standard, or in exceptional cases in other equivalent publications subject to peer re-viewed
+- the articles in a article-based thesis have been published in international scientific series of high standard, or in exceptional cases in other equivalent publication fora subject to peer review

 - the student has a significant independent contribution in obtaining the results